The64thGamer/cheeseepedia/content/f13m312uifx46rwk/content.md

-**Summer 2009 Show** was a rerelease of the {{< wiki-link "Summer 2007 Show" >}} with a few intermission changes.
+**Summer 2009 Show** was a rerelease of the [Summer 2007 Show] with a few intermission changes.
 This was also the first show to include Birthday 2009.
 This show was released in July 2009 and played until August.

 ## Show List: